ms-iot/iot-core-azure-dm-client/docs/immediate-reboot.md

 ## Device Twin Communication

 After responding to the method call, the device attempts to reboot.
-The result of the attempt is recorded in the reported property `"desired.microsoft.management.lastRebootAttempt"`, which is JSON object with two key/value pairs defined as follows:
+The result of the attempt is recorded in the reported property `"reported.microsoft.management.lastRebootAttempt"`, which is JSON object with two key/value pairs defined as follows:

 <pre>
-"desired" : {
+"reported" : {
     "microsoft" : {
         "management" : {
             "lastRebootAttempt" : {